Bumper Offer - Urjas oil Just @ Rs. 1

 Interaction between Food and Aziford

-Taking Aziford with food is safe.
+Taking Aziford with food does not harm your health.

 Interaction between Alcohol and Aziford